You're not stuck because

 Is Open.

-A year from now, you'll either be the same man reading the same words on a different screen — or you'll be the man who accepted the invitation.
-The one who chose the path, trusted the plan, and walked the process.
+A year from now, you'll either be the same man reading the same words on a different screen — or the man who accepted the invitation, chose the path, and did the work.

 The cost of waiting

-Every month you stay in The Fog, the patterns calcify.
-The stories you tell yourself get harder to rewrite.
+Every month you stay where you are, the stories you tell yourself get harder to rewrite.
 The man you could become gets further away.
 This isn't a scare tactic — it's the truth you already know.

 The adventure begins when everything goes wrong.
-No one is coming to save you.
-But you don't need saving — you need to do the work.
-And everything you need is right here.
+Nothing outside you is coming to fix this.
+You don't need fixing — you need to do the work.
+Everything you need to start is right here.